HopsonKhwairakpam/Amazon-Clone-Project/README.md

 # Amazon-Clone
-This is a Amazon.com Clone project created with HTML and CSS only.
+This is an Amazon.com Clone project created with HTML and CSS only.